sfomuseum/go-sfomuseum-flickr/README.md

 It is provided as-is in the spirit of sharing and maybe serving as a point of reference for others.

-For a generic (and equally experiemental) Flickr archiving tool there is the [go-flickr-archive](https://github.com/aaronland/go-flickr-archive) which this package uses.
+For a generic (and equally experiemental) Flickr archiving tool there is the [go-flickr-archive](https://github.com/aaronland/go-flickr-archive) package which this package uses.

 ## Tools